 “ While being aware of the broader concerns of the contemporary artistic and cultural communities, my long term goal is to find a discreet voice within landscape architecture to address and articulate the ways in which we perceive, give meaning to and understand our environment.”

 - Nancy Owens

 RLA, LEED AP, FOUNDING PRINCIPAL

-Nancy Owens is an artist and lead designer of the award-winning landscape architecture firm Nancy Owens Studio LLC.
+Nancy Owens is an artist and lead designer of the award-winning landscape architecture firm Nancy Owens Studio PLLC.
 Her commitment to the planning and design of public spaces inspired Nancy to establish a studio that balances innovative thinking with the need for functional, contextual and sustainable solutions.
 She served on her local community board for 13 years where she was a park advocate on advisory boards for major New York public spaces including the Hudson River Park, Governors Island, the East River Waterfront, and the Greening of Greenwich Street in TriBeCa.

 Nancy conceived the designs and lead a multidisciplinary team of designers, ecologists, architects, and affiliated professionals for three new, major New York City parks: Fort Totten North Park in Queens, Estella Diggs Park in the Bronx, and Gateway Estates in Brooklyn.
 She is currently working on the major reconstruction of Astoria Park in Queens, as part of NYC’s Anchor Park’s Initiative.